 If you are in the market for an electric mountain bike, it is not until you get over the £1500 mark that mid-drive motors become available.
 In this post I will be looking at five of the best mid-drive electric mountain bikes available in the £1500-£2000 price bracket.

 Top 6 Best Electric Mountain Bikes under £2000

-My list below includes the best value mid-drive electric mountain bikes currently available, I will be updating this article to include the latest 2020 models.
+My list below includes the best value mid-drive electric mountain bikes currently available, I will be updating this article soon to include the latest 2021 models (when they become available).

 Mid-drive motors are much better suited to mountain bike applications for a number of reasons.